mattbierner/blog.mattbierner.com/_posts/2018-03-02-two-eye-characters.md

 {% include image.html file="printing.jpg" %}

 There's also some variation between individual prints.
 Shift the Is just a point or two in any directions, and the character's expressions end up very different.
-No two prints are perhaps quite the same, but that's actually not such a bad thing given the concept of this print.
+No two prints are perhaps quite the same, but that's actually not such a bad thing given the concept.

 The final prints are 5½ x 8 inches on heavy cardstock.
 I made fifty prints total, of which 30 are already spoken for.
 You can buy one of the remaining 20 for $10 each [over on Etsy](https://www.etsy.com/listing/597516467/two-eye-characters).